Key Takeaways

 The foundation-first approach centralises knowledge before deploying AI.
 One workspace.
 One source of truth.
 One update that propagates to every AI assistant, every audience, every language simultaneously.
 When a product feature changes, you update once.
 Every AI agent across every brand and audience reflects the change immediately.

+Carmen's twelve-brand deployment worked because the architecture made multi-brand AI the default — not an add-on configuration.
 The difference between knowledge-driven support and traditional help desk comes down to this decision.
 Foundation-first compounds.
 Bolt-on doesn't.

 Your Evaluation Checklist